Monti, Iowa: History

 The Monti Savings Bank opened in 1912.
-Other businesses included Breitbach's grocery store, Scott's hardware store, McMeek's restaurant, Donnelley's barber shop, Maroney's dress shop, Strain's grocery store, and Wuerth's blacksmith shop.
+Other businesses included Breitbach's grocery store, Scott's hardware store, McMeek's restaurant, Donnelley's barber shop, Maroney's dress shop, Strain's grocery store, O'Hagan's general store, and Wuerth's blacksmith shop.

 Monti was a sizeable community in 1913 when E.R.
-Hensley took a panoramic photograph of the 70 students in St Patrick's confirmation class Search Results: "iowa--monti" - Prints & Photographs Online Catalog (Library of Congress).
+Hensley took a panoramic photograph of the 70 students in St Patrick's confirmation class.
+Sixty families were registered at St. Patrick's Church.
+Circa 1910, Monti's population was still estimated at around 100.

 However, years of rural migration gradually shrank the area's population, emptying Monti and its nearby sister communities; the town's population began to dwindle.
 The CAN Railway was sold for scrap after World War I. The remains of the railroad grade can still be seen today at the north edge of the hamlet.
 By 1917, Monti's population had dropped to 17.

 During the early-to-mid-20th Century, Monti attracted some attention from the ornithology community.
 Noted ornithologist Fred J. Pierce reported that a large tract of timber 1 mile (2 km) "southeast of the village of Monti, in the southeastern corner of the county" was a particularly good area for birdwatching.
 In a 1930 paper, Pierce noted the unusual (for the area) birds he had spotted between 1923 and 1928.
 Among these were one specimen each of the ruffed grouse (1923), cerulean warbler (1927), and in 1928 a yellow-bellied flycatcher and a Connecticut warbler.
 As late as 1945, the Monti woods were home to at least 62 species of bird; the area was used as one of fourteen birding stations in the state.
-The woods contained the largest confirmed populations of gray-cheeked thrushes, bobolinks, eastern vesper sparrows, eastern field sparrows, and ruby-crowned kinglets in the state during the Spring of 1945.
+The woods contained the largest confirmed populations of gray-cheeked thrushes, bobolinks, eastern vesper sparrows, eastern field sparrows, and ruby-crowned kinglets in the state during the spring of 1945.
 (These same woods were the scene of a gruesome hanging of an unidentified man in July 1900).